wuchangming/web-storage-cache/README.md

   // Add key-value item to cache, success only when the key is not exists in cache wsCache.add('username2', 'wqteam', 1000);

-  // Replace the key's data item in cache,success only when the key's data item is exists in cache. wsCache.replace('username', 'new wqteam', 1000);
+  // Replace the key's data item in cache, success only when the key's data item is exists in cache. wsCache.replace('username', 'new wqteam', 1000);

 ```